LLNL/UnifyFS/docs/assumptions.rst

   - open/close: A process may open/close a file multiple times.

   - write: A process may write to any part of a file.
-If two processes write to the same location, the value is undefined.
+If two processes write to the same location concurrently (i.e., without inter-process synchronization to enforce ordering), the result is undefined.

   - read: A process may read bytes it has written.
 Reading other bytes is invalid without explicit synchronization operations.